SAFCSP-Team/recover-project/README.md

 * Perform an **XOR** operation between the byte arrays of both files.
 This will create a new byte array that represents the XOR of the two files.

-* Store the resulting byte array in a new file, for example, `result.txt`.
+* Store the resulting byte array in a new file, for example, `result.out` (Note: The output will be binary not text).

 * Delete one of the original files, for example, `second.txt`.